serraict/budibase-datasource-dremio/README.md

 Retrieve up to 500 rows from any table view in your [Dremio] data lakehouse.

+## Installation

+The plugin is distributed through [its github repository].
+To install the latest release, follow the _Add plugin_ instructions [here](https://docs.budibase.com/docs/custom-plugin), choose a _Github_ source and use the url `https://github.com/serraict/budibase-datasource-dremio`.
+You do not need to specify a token.

 ## Development

 Setup your [Budibase development environment].